I know it’s called “liquid gold,” but did you know you could actually sell breast milk for cash?

 - Nutrition-packed content — Breast milk has essential nutrients not found anywhere else.
 For example, the yellowish, thick fluid known as colostrum helps a newborn’s immature digestive tract to develop during the first few days after birth.

 - Protection against common infections – Breast milk has been known to protect babies from infections and in turn, improve survival rates within the first year.

-- Reduce risk of Sudden Infant Death Syndrome, diabetes, asthma and obesity
+- Reduce the risk of Sudden Infant Death Syndrome, diabetes, asthma, and obesity